Skip to main content

 With so many options and decisions to make in the quest for your ideal fire pit, ah, now you may exhale.
 A patio heater is much simpler to select.
 With a burner on top of a pole, it is typically fueled by liquefied petroleum gas (LPG), propane or butane, and directs the flames against a perforated metal screen; heat radiates from the surface of the screen in a circular pattern around the appliance.
 While once considered a commercial item, these outdoor accessories are now ubiquitous in stores and online.
 Expect to pay about $200 for the unit.

 There are also some creative, if not curious alternatives.
 A chimenea burns wood instead of gas.
 Somewhere between a dwarf mushroom heater and outdoor fireplace, this freestanding front-loading “fireplace” offers a bulbous body with a vertical smoke vent or chimney.
 Other hybrid patio heaters include electrically powered radiative heaters emitting infrared energy which in turn heat the surrounding air; also available are wall mounted heaters and propane-fueled tabletop heaters.
-If you notice that there’s a lingering odour in your furnace, or one that appears out of the blue and doesn’t go away, then it may be time to hire furnace repair sandy utah.

 When looking to light up the outdoors, such features as an outdoor fireplace, fire pit and patio heater “add light, heat and an interactive experience that really enhances your time spent outdoors,” says Registered Landscape Architect Mary Dresser, on the Earth, Turf & Wood blog.
 “A fire feature can also add a lot of ambiance to your space, making outdoor meals, lounging or entertainment even better.”